psychemedia/island-storynotes/three-little-pigs.md

 Down the hill it went, rolling over and over, with the little pig squeaking inside.

-The wolf could not think what the strange thing rolling down the hill could be ; so he turned tail and ran away home in a fright without ever going to the fair at all.
+The wolf could not think what the strange thing rolling down the hill could be; so he turned tail and ran away home in a fright without ever going to the fair at all.
 He went to the little pig's house to tell him how frightened he had been by a large round thing which came rolling past him down the hill.

 "Ha! ha!" laughed the little pig; "so I frightened you, eh?
 I had been to the fair and bought a butter-churn; when I saw you I got inside it and rolled down the hill."